2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Partner at King & Spalding

-Rose is a partner at King & Spalding, specializing in complex commercial litigation and e-discovery.
-She has extensive experience managing large-scale e-discovery projects and advising clients on information governance and data privacy issues.
-Rose is a member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and frequently speaks on e-discovery topics.
+Rose is a partner at King & Spalding, where she focuses on complex commercial litigation and e-discovery.
+She has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Rose is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Ross Gotler